jakeread/clank-fxy-controller/log/2021-03_clank-onion-integrate.md

 Still some more route management... perhaps when adding to queries, assume swap of sib -> child (?)
 Just hot swapping in from .sib() to .child() then.

-Seems to be all nearly working, but am not getting any motion.
-Should inspect interrupts, etc.

 ## 2021 03 28

 Carrying on with the motion stage...

-- have the kind of 'motion core' up and running, should make this a js module
-- make motor vm / motor code aligned
-- swap cz-head board, plug test motor
+Seems to be all nearly working, but am not getting any motion.
+Should inspect interrupts, etc. Had bad type keys for the bus, fixed now.

+Alright so this is jogging one motor.
+Should be able to flash & connect the rest, check full motion.

+Rad, full motion system looks good.

+OK, ready to get into the heater modules.
+Going to finish this tonight, if controls lab is complete.

+## 2021 03 29

+OFC not finished last night, still trudging.

-- test jog / etc
+- heater code (embedded) & test plots / test PID
+- think... you're ready to get data for filippos? make a little script for that
+- heater modules & plots
+- loadcell module & plot
+- moment of truth will be long poll on heater / loadcell... hope for no drops

 ### Swap Tail